nginxinc/nginx-ingress-workshops/Rancher/labs/readme.md

 ![Developer Seated](media/developer-seated.svg)

 By the end of this Workshop, you will have a working, operational NGINX Ingress Controller, routing traffic to and from Kubernetes application pods and services, with the necessary skills to deploy and operate NIC for your own Modern Applications running in Kubernetes.
-Thank You for taking the time to attend this NGINX Workshop!
+Thank You for taking the time to attend this NGINX Workshop and Rancher Master Class!

 ![Robot](media/robot.svg)

 ## About NGINX Ingress Controller

 NGINX Ingress Controller is an Open Source resource for directing traffic to/from a Kubernetes Cluster.
-NGINX runs all popular K8s platforms, including Amazon EKS, Google GKE, Azure AKS, Rancher, Digital Ocean, Openshift, and many others.
+NGINX runs all popular K8s platforms, including Amazon EKS, Google GKE, Azure AKS, Rancher Desktop and RKE/2, Digital Ocean, Openshift, and many others.
 It can also work with your on-premise Data Center based Kubernetes clusters.
 NGINX Ingress Controller is built from the same source code you know and trust from NGINX.
 You can find the full Kubernetes support matrix and technical specifications for NGINX Ingress Controller on the http://www.nginx.org website.

 <br/>